openSUSE/desktop-file-translations/README.md

      `50-tools/build-entries-po.sh` to turn the `.po` files from the repository into `entries.po` files that can be installed with openSUSE.

-## Updating the .po files
+## Updating the .po files automatically

-The `.po` files in this repository need to be updated manually in regular intervals.
-You can start this process by cloning the repository.
+The `.po` files in this repository need to be updated in regular intervals, this process can be automated with `50-tools/download-and-update.sh`.
+First you need to set up a user with the permission to commit to the repository, and then you can clone it.
 ```
 $ git clone git@github.com:openSUSE/desktop-file-translations.git
 ```